necolas/react-native-web/docs/guides/getting-started.md

 // `node_module`.
 const babelLoaderConfiguration = {
   test: /\.js$/,
-  // Add every directory that needs to be compiled by Babel during the build
+  // Add every directory that needs to be compiled by Babel during the build.
   include: [
+    path.resolve(appDirectory, 'index.web.js'),
-    path.resolve(__dirname, 'src'),
+    path.resolve(appDirectory, 'src'),
-    path.resolve(__dirname, 'node_modules/react-native-uncompiled')
+    path.resolve(appDirectory, 'node_modules/react-native-uncompiled')
   ],
   use: {
     loader: 'babel-loader',
     options: {
       cacheDirectory: true,
       // This aliases 'react-native' to 'react-native-web' and includes only
-      // the modules needed by the app
+      // the modules needed by the app.
-      plugins: ['react-native-web/babel'],
+      plugins: ['react-native-web/babel', 'transform-runtime'],
-      // The 'react-native' preset is recommended (or use your own .babelrc)
+      // The 'react-native' preset is recommended (or use your own .babelrc).
       presets: ['react-native']
     }
   }
 };

-// This is needed for webpack to import static images in JavaScript files const imageLoaderConfiguration = {
+// This is needed for webpack to import static images in JavaScript files. const imageLoaderConfiguration = {
   test: /\.(gif|jpe?g|png|svg)$/,
   use: {